back

 When you want to get a cashier’s check, you can head to your local branch of a bank or credit union and request a certified check from a bank teller.
 You’ll want to bring some basics like your debit card and a photo ID.
 From here, the process is pretty straightforward:

-Start the process by writing the check correctly with all the details—include the check amount, who you are issuing the check to, and sign the check (it will need an account holder’s signature).
+Start the process by writing the check correctly with all the details—include the check amount, who you are issuing the check to, write the amount on the check in words, and sign the check (it will need an account holder’s signature).

 Your bank teller will ask for your ID to verify your bank funds, identity as the account holder, and other bank account information.
 It may take a few minutes for them to verify your information.
 If you have insufficient funds, they will ask for cash to deposit or money transfers between your own funds.